CrypticMessenger/sysalgos/MapReduce/README.md

   of the MR library to make copies of each of these.
 Then, when the entire mapping and reduction is complete, it is the responsibility of the MR library to free everything.

+## Implementation details in golang

+- **Thread Management** : used semaphores (implemented using channels) to control the number of mappers and reducers running concurrently.
+- **Partitioning and Sorting** : Used a map to store the intermediate key value pairs (key: partition number, values: list of keys(words) mapped to the partition).
+Used a trie datastructure to store the words and their counts are added to the trie node.
+Used Mutex locks to ensure that the trie modification is thread safe.
+- **Memory Management** : Used a sync.WaitGroup to ensure that the main function waits for all the mappers and reducers to finish before exiting.
+Used a sync.Mutex to ensure that the trie is thread safe.